An isogeometric finite element formulation for frictionless contact of Cosserat rods with unconstrained directors: Numerical examples

 Further, we define the \textit{total contact force} by the integral of the contact pressure in the lateral surface, as

 where the \textit{contact force per unit initial arc-length} is obtained by

 Fig.\,\ref{ex_socket_cs_cprs_cs_intg} compares the distribution of $r_\mathrm{N}$ along the axis in the final deformed configuration from the beam solution with that of the brick element solution.
 In the beam solution for $N=1$, the cross-section boundary always remains straight (hence the constant contact pressure in transverse direction in Figs.\,\ref{ex1_socket_prs_surf_pr025_beam_n1eas}, \ref{ex1_socket_prs_surf_pr-025_beam_N1EAS}, and \ref{ex1_socket_prs_surf_pr0_n1eas}), which leads to an overestimation of the contact force.
-It is shown that the beam solution for $N=1$ (EAS) also overestimates the contact force.
-However, the results for $N=2$ agree very well with the brick element solution.
+However, it is seen that the agreement improves, as $N$ increases.
+Fig.\,\ref{ex_socket_conv_cforce_N} also shows that the total contact force of Eq.\,(\ref{tot_cf_intg}) converges to the brick element solution, as $N$ increases.